OpenBioMaps/documentation/official_docs/en/faq.rst

 How/where can I access photos taken in the field with the mobile app?
 ---------------------------------------------------------------------

-On the web interface, one by one on the data's own data page, or in the administrative interface on the files tab.
+On the web interface, one by one on the data's data page, or in the administrative interface on the files tab.
 You can also download all the photos in one operation.
-The pds api also supports downloading images in one download.
+The PDS API also supports downloading images in one download.